Milwaukee M18 FUEL 7-1/4″ Circular Saw vs DeWalt FLEXVOLT ADVANTAGE 7-1/4″ Circular Saw: Head-to-Head Comparison

 Which circular saw is better for a homeowner vs. a professional?

 For homeowners and weekend warriors, the more affordable option typically offers the best value.
-Professionals who use tools daily will appreciate the durability and performance of the premium option.
+Both of these saws are professional-grade -- a homeowner who frames one deck per year may be better served by a less expensive brushless circular saw.
+Professionals who use tools daily will appreciate the durability, battery runtime, and sustained power of either of these tools.

 Are Milwaukee tools worth the extra money?